What Is the Community Care Program?

 We began the year with 3 children living in the 850 sq ft. children’s home located in EL Limon, Samana and 8 children in the community care program.
 We ended the year with 9 children living in the newly purchased 4,000 sq ft. children’s home located in Los Corrales, Samana and 11 children in the community care program.

 In January 2015, we opened 2 additional children’s churches.
-One is located in the village where 7 of our community care children live is doing very well with as many as 50 children attending on a weekly basis.
+One is in the village where 7 of our community care children live and is doing very well with as many as 50 children attending on a weekly basis.
 Unfortunately, the church we started in Nagua in partnership with a Haitian church was shut down due to the unrest that is ongoing within the country.
 With the move to Los Corrales, we have moved the children’s church from El Limon and have already begun to experience interest and growth.
 The children’s churches provide a unique opportunity for children whose parents may not attend church to have the ability to attend themselves.
-The standard model we follow is to share the simplicity of the Gospel, and those children that receive it have the opportunity to complete a discipleship program.
-We rejoiced in September as 2 of our boys were baptized.
+The standard model we follow is to share the simplicity of the Gospel, and those children that receive it can complete a discipleship program.
+We rejoiced in September when 2 of our boys were baptized.

 Our plans for 2016 as we await His direct steps…